Ben O'Keefe: Personal

 Ben is the son of former Rochdale Hornets player, Paul O'Keefe.

-Playing Career
+Playing career

 Wigan Warriors

 In 2022 O'Keefe made his Super League début for the Warriors against Hull Kingston Rovers.

 Rochdale Hornets

-He has spent time on loan from Wigan at the Rochdale Hornets in Betfred League 1, and made it a permanent move for the 2023 season.
+He has spent time on loan from Wigan at the Rochdale Hornets in League 1, and made it a permanent move for the 2023 season.

+Oldham R.L.F.C.

+On 11 October 2023, it was reported that he had signed for Oldham R.L.F.C. in the RFL League 1 on a two-year deal.